Jack Feldstein: Current work

-Feldstein was also involved in creating neon animations for the production of In Masks Outrageous and Austere, Tennessee Williams' last and unseen full-length play which had its world premiere at the 45 Bleecker Street Theatre, New York in April 2012.

-In 2018, Jack Feldstein was director of animation and his neon animation was featured in David Leigh Abts' documentary "BODEGA?" which explores the bodegas and characters of New York City with music by the Dandy Warhols.

 Love and Sex Between Prime Numbers, a feature film script by Feldstein is currently being developed by Spotted Turquoise Films.

 As part of the Dream Up Festival August 2013 at the downtown Theater for the New City, Feldstein's monologue about a young woman on a bender, "The Bender" is part of the Grand Guignol Danse Macabre series of plays.
-In October 2013, "The Bender" was also be performed around New York City including at the Bronx Museum of the Arts.
+In October 2013, "The Bender" was also performed around New York City including at the Bronx Museum of the Arts.

 A production of Jack's play with songs by Melanie Safka, "Three Months with Pook," was mounted at Dixon Place in Lower Manhattan in July 2014.
 "Three Months with Pook" was again invited to be performed at Dixon Place in February 2015.
 "Three Months with Pook" was a winner in the TRU, (Theater Producers Organization based in New York) play competition in summer 2019.
 The play with songs, based on his neon animation of the same name, deals with issues of sexual fluidity and abuse in a humorous way.

-Feldstein was a member of Workshop Theater Company at 312 West 36th Street in Manhattan and developed some of his scripts and musicals there.
-"Une Parisienne in New York", one of his latest work with 14 songs in English and French by songwriter Greta Gertler, is one of these projects.
-"Une Parisienne in New York" was presented at Dixon Place in February 2018.
-Another is "The Kingdom of Vincent Grapelli" with singer/songwriter Rivky Grossman.
-In March 2015, his play "Happy Chrismukkah", about a stressed out New York couple dreaming of escaping to Australia, was a winner in the NYC Playwrights "Save the Rom-Com" competition.
-A workshop of Your YouTuber a monologue written by Feldstein and performed by Ty Baumann was presented in May 2016 for the Flying Solo Theater Festival at the Secret Theater, LIC, New York.
-Subsequently, Your YouTuber won the Elite Theatre Company 8th Annual One Act Play Competition.
-And was mounted in January 2017 in California.
-Also in January 2017, at Workshop Theater, "The Man Who Made New York" a full-length play by Feldstein about Robert Moses, NYC's master-builder, was first presented.
-The play was directed by Robert Kalfin.